Axia-Tech/AXIA-wiki/docs/general/how-to-dyor.md

 But not all projects that build a chain using [Substrate](https://substrate.dev) aim to become a parachain.
 Some use it simply because of its infrastructure to build their customised chain, without any plans to connect to the Relay Chain.
-And other projects may aim to become a parachain only on AXIALunar or directly on AXIASolar.
+And other projects may aim to become a parachain only on AXIALunar or directly on AXIACoin.

-However, building a potential parachain is not the only way to build on AXIASolar and expand its ecosystem.
+However, building a potential parachain is not the only way to build on AXIACoin and expand its ecosystem.
 A project might aim to build a DeFi platform on a parachain, launch a stablecoin or other token on Statemint, build a decentralised exchange, or any other dApp that one might think of, without ever touching the Relay Chain.
-And that's the beauty of AXIASolar!
+And that's the beauty of AXIACoin!

-But in all of those cases, their plans to build on AXIASolar, whatever they may be, should be clearly stated on their site and in their documentation.
+But in all of those cases, their plans to build on AXIACoin, whatever they may be, should be clearly stated on their site and in their documentation.
 Most importantly, though, you should look for an explanation of _how_ they plan to achieve that integration.
 A roadmap that places the integration at some point in the future means close to nothing without clearly stating the steps to get there.
 And